opensourcestories/opensourcestories.org/content/stories/2022/dawn-wages.md

 ---
 title: "Dawn Wages on being an ethical open source engineer"
 date: 2022-04-21T13:00:00-07:00
-description: "How do we incorporate ethics into open source and software development at large?
+summary: "How do we incorporate ethics into open source and software development at large?
 Dawn Wages describes some of the ways that she embraces ethical open source engineering, including exploring her guiding principles around how she makes technology decisions.
 Learn about how she works to bring anti-racist practices to the open source ecosystem."
 storyteller: "Dawn Wages"
 bio: "Dawn Wages is a web, Data and Ethical OSS Engineer based in Philadelphia.
 On the Wagtail Core Team and volunteer for Django Girls and DjangoCon US, you may see her around the Python conference circuit.
 She is a Python and Django tool-maker with a passion for helping black, queer, and otherwise underrepresented engineers."
 storycorps: "https://archive.storycorps.org/embed/3555905"